Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/faq.md

 Solution:

-This error can happen when XRT tries to access kernel register but it's not accessible.
-When visiting non-existing address in AXI, the Linux system will report such SError.
+This error can happen when XRT tries to access kernel register but it is not accessible.
+When visiting a non-existing address in AXI, the Linux system will report an SError.
 The path for accessing the kernel register goes across the DFX boundary.
-It's an error prone place.
-We can check the following possible reasons.
+The following reasons can cause this error:

-1. Aperture setup of the PL_CTRL_S_AXI interface.
+- Aperture setup of the PL_CTRL_S_AXI interface.
 Make sure the APERTURE and HDL_ATTRIBUTE.LOCKED properties are applied to the PL_CTRL_AXI_S interface.
-If it's incorrect, v++ link will assign incorrect address to kernels.
+If it is incorrect, the v++ link will assign incorrect address to kernels.

-2. PL_CTRL_S_AXI interface width.
+- PL_CTRL_S_AXI interface width.
 Make sure the PL_CTRL_AXI_S interface is freezed after doing validation because the validation step calculates the bus width.
 You can check the with by right click the VitisRegion.bd, select Generate Output Products.
 If you select "Do not launch", Vivado will generate the wrapper and skip IP synthesis.
 Check VitisRegion.v.
-If the PL_CTRL_S_AXI_araddr is defined as a bus like `input [43:0]PL_CTRL_S_AXI_araddr`, it's correct.
-If it's `input PL_CTRL_S_AXI_araddr`, it's incorrect.
+If the PL_CTRL_S_AXI_araddr is defined as a bus like `input [43:0]PL_CTRL_S_AXI_araddr`, it is correct.
+If it is `input PL_CTRL_S_AXI_araddr`, it is incorrect.

-### ERROR: [BD 41-2666] NoC BDC Aperture Error: Dead-end aperture.
+### ERROR: [BD 41-2666] NoC BDC Aperture Error: Dead-end Aperture

 Issue: When running Generate Block Design in step 1, Vivado reports the following error message: